Effort reporting for Sep 2019-Sep 2020 starts September 21, 2021!

 What is Effort Reporting?

 Effort reporting is the method of certifying to the federal granting agencies that the effort required as a condition of the award has actually been completed.
-Effort reporting is required by OMB Circular A-21 which requires certification of effort spent by all employees whose salaries are charged directly to federal and federal flow-through funds, as well as for reporting committed cost sharing (but not uncommitted cost sharing).
+Effort reporting is required by OMB Uniform Guidance (2 CFR, Part 220) which requires certification of effort spent by all employees whose salaries are charged directly to federal and federal flow-through funds, as well as for reporting committed cost sharing (but not uncommitted cost sharing).

 An effort report will be generated for any employee whose salary or any portion of salary is charged to a federally sponsored award, including federal flow-through funds, and for any employees with a cost sharing commitment associated with a federal or federal flow-through fund.
 If effort was committed on a sponsored project charged to a federal or federal flow-through fund, the report must be certified.